 In writing about Thomas after the war, including in his Memoirs in 1885, Grant struggled to be fair.
 I try to get inside that writing and thinking process in The Last Circle of Ulysses Grant.

 There is an 1879 statue of Thomas closer to his home, in Washington, DC.
-The US Treasury Note from the top of this page dates from 1890.
+The US Treasury Note at the top of this page dates from 1890.